Civil Law Partnership (BGB-Gesellschaft)

 The reform of partnership law came into force on January 1, 2024.
 The reform is based on the Personengesellschaftsrechtsmodernisierungsgesetz (MoPeG).
 This has resulted in many new regulations, particularly with regard to the GbR, as the GbR has been fundamentally redesigned.
 The current regulations, which apply to all existing companies without a transitional period, are presented below.

-A GbR exists when several people join together to run a small buisness.
+A BGB company or GbR exists when at least two persons agree to co-operate for a common purpose and to promote this purpose.
 The legal basis can be found in the German Civil Code (BGB).

-To establish the company a verbal agreement is sufficient.
-A written contrag is not required.
-Nevertheless, it is strongly recommended that the key points of the merger are set out in writing, particularly in the case that ambiguities or differences of opinion arise at a later date.
+No written contract is required to establish the company; a verbal agreement is sufficient.
+Nevertheless, it is strongly recommended that the key points of association are set out in writing, particularly in the event that ambiguities or differences of opinion arise at a later date.

 I.Terminology and essential features